 V.B.1.a) This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities.
+(Core)

-(Core) V.B.1.b) This evaluation must include written, confidential evaluations by the fellows.
-(Core) V.B.2.
+- V.B.1.b) This evaluation must include written, confidential evaluations by the fellows.
+(Core) - V.B.2.
 Faculty members must receive feedback on their evaluations at least annually.
-(Core) V.B.3.
+(Core) - V.B.3.
 Results of the faculty educational evaluations should be incorporated into program-wide faculty development plans.
+(Core)

-(Core) determinant of the care.
-Therefore, th program faculty m This section mand ntent: The quality of the faculty's teaching and clinical care is a quality of the program and the quality of the fellows' future clinical he program has the responsibility to evaluate and improve the members' teaching, scholarship, professionalism, and quality care. lates annual review of the program's faculty members for this be used as input into the Annual Program Evaluation.
-V.C.
-Progr am Evaluation and Improvement V.C.1.
+Background and Intent: The quality of the faculty's teaching and clinical care is a determinant of the quality of the program and the quality of the fellows' future clinical care.
+Therefore, the program has the responsibility to evaluate and improve the program faculty members' teaching, scholarship, professionalism, and quality care.
+This section mandates annual review of the program's faculty members for this purpose, and can be used as input into the Annual Program Evaluation.

+- V.C.
+Program Evaluation and Improvement - V.C.1.
 The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
-(Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
-(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) acting as an advisor to the program director, through program oversight; (Core) V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; (Core) V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, (Core) V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims.
-(Core)
+(Core) - V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
+(Core) - V.C.1.b) Program Evaluation Committee responsibilities must include: